 Picmonkey vs Photoshop: Comparing Two Really Awesome Tools

 Let’s compare two highly popular graphic design tools…Picmonkey vs Photoshop….Who wins?
 Which one is right for you and YOUR needs?
-As a crafter, you can always benefit from the application of graphic tools….Whether you’re working on greeting cards, invites, or some of the projects here that involve paper or cardstock….it’s going to make things a little easier.
+Whether you’re working on greeting cards, invites, or some of the projects here that involve paper or cardstock….it’s going to make things a little easier.

 Pin For Later? ❤️️

 Both Picmonkey and Photoshop will let you do amazing things with graphics.
 I use them both to craft designs for products in my Etsy shop, and I use Picmonkey almost exclusively to edit and embellish all my pictures right here on this blog.

 Let’s take a look at Picmonkey first – If your goals include doing things like creating designs for greeting cards, invitations and labels for cute storage bottles, you will have a plethora of excellent graphics and templates at your fingertips.

 In addition, you will have ample access to basic, and not so basic, photo editing tools, so if you want to embellish those latest photo vacations with color overlays, filters, or frame cutouts, it’s in your hands.

 Templates are available including all those reflecting major holidays and social occasions.and come in preset sizes including: